apache/spark/docs/apache-airflow/installation.rst

 ``--use-deprecated legacy-resolver`` to your pip install command.

-While they are some successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, but they do not share the same workflow as ``pip`` - especially when it comes to constraint vs. requirements management.
+While they are some successes with using other tools like `poetry <https://python-poetry.org/>`_ or `pip-tools <https://pypi.org/project/pip-tools/>`_, they do not share the same workflow as ``pip`` - especially when it comes to constraint vs. requirements management.
 Installing via ``Poetry`` or ``pip-tools`` is not currently supported.
 If you wish to install airflow using those tools you should use the :ref:`constraint files <installation:constraints>`  and convert them to appropriate